 Early Anglican Church Services

 In 1793, the first Anglican (Church of England) service was held in the Town of York.
 In 1797, six acres of densely forested land bounded by King E, Church, Adelaide E and Jarvis Sts was allotted to the church.
 The first incumbent was Reverend George Okill Stuart.
-Until 1803, worship services were held in the then Parliament Buildings which were located about 1 km to the east at Front E and Parliament Sts.
+Until 1803, worship services were held in the then Parliament Buildings, once located about 1 km east at Front E and Parliament Sts.
 That same year, a meeting was held to discuss a new church.
-Its construction was funded by paid subscriptions and a government grant.
+Paid subscriptions and a government grant funded its construction.

 The First Church at York